wolveix/plexus/README.md

 sudo mv plexus /usr/bin/plexus
 ```

+#### That's it!

+Plexus natively supports RClone and a custom build of FFmpeg.
+You can install any dependencies via Plexus' built-in install function.

-### Default Configuration
+### Configuration

-By default the config file is as shown below.
+This is the default config file:
 ```
 audio_codec="aac"
 convert_dir="$HOME/.plexus/encode/convert"